bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/deploy-an-application.md

 ### 3. Configuring SSL/TLS Certificates

 Security is a critical part of any application deployment.
-OpenShift allows securing routes with SSL/TLS certificates.
-For obtaining and managing free SSL/TLS certificates, Certbot is available.
-It automates certificate issuance and renewal.
-Learn how to use it with [this bcgov GitHub](https://github.com/bcgov/certbot) guide to Certbot.
+In OpenShift, you can secure routes with SSL/TLS certificates.
+To obtain a certificate from the OCIO Identity Management Services’ Entrust Certificate Services, you must first generate a Certificate Signing Request (CSR) and submit it through My Services.
+Once issued, you can install the certificate on your application route to enable secure communication.
 ---

 ## Test the deployment